 The board should be mounted behind the sequencer sliders, using the redundant slider mounting holes as fixing points.
 Nylon standoffs and screws are recommended due to the proximity of exposed traces to these holes, however metal screws and standoffs can be used if insulating washers are also fitted.
 If the motherboard is already fitted to the panel and you do not want to remove it, you can used double ended snap in standoffs (eg: Harwin R6009-00, however these will require that the holes be drilled out to 4mm diameter,) but if fitting this way it will be difficult or impossible to implement the modulation oscillator range switch.

 A hole should be drilled in the front panel for the modulation oscillator range switch, in a position where it will not foul on any components underneath.
 Insulating tape should be applied to the front of the motherboard beneath this location, and ideally the connections to the bottom of the switch should be insulated with heatshrink tubing.
-A photo showing the location I used will be added shortly.
+This photo shows the recommended location for the additional switch:

 It is recommended to attach the wires, with the exception of the “OUT” wire to the indicated solder joints on the motherboard beneath the Molex headers that the cards plug into, then route them up through the unused mounting holes underneath the modification board, taking care to place them so that they will not foul any of the sliders.
 They should be secured in place with a good quality tape.
 The “OUT” connection should be made on the back of the motherboard.
 Make sure there is plenty of slack on the wiring to the modulation oscillator range switch so that, if necessary, the panel and motherboard can be easily pulled apart.